weefbellington/screenplay/README.md

 Screenplay makes it possible to run all of the application code in a single Activity, without relying on Fragments.
 It provides a number of tools for building lean, simple apps:

 **A unifying UI abstraction:**
 The building block of a screenplay application is the Stage.
 Each Stage is associated with single View.
 Simple screens consist of a single Stage.
-In more complex scenarios, floating stages can be used to create effects like dialogs, drawers, panels, etc.
+In more complex scenarios, modals stages can be used to create effects like dialogs, drawers, panels, etc.

 **Lightweight objects:**
 Unlike Activities, Fragments or Dialogs, each Stage is a POJO (Plain Old Java Object).
 There are no factory methods, and no need to serialize data into a `Bundle`, or write a `Parcelable` implementation just to pass data between screens.
 Just create `new Stage(...)`, pass it some arguments, and you're good to go.
 As a result, Screenplay is DI-friendly; [Dagger](https://github.com/square/dagger) is a fun partner.